 This doesn’t mean that we now only work on HubSpot though.

 No platform can boast being suitable for every use case.
-So when we’re working on a website project, we have to make a decision as to which platform to recommend on a case by case basis.
+So when we’re working on a website project, we have to make a decision as to which platform to recommend on a case-by-case basis.

 The Advantages of using HubSpot CMS